There are now 3 possible online modes for units:

 This unit examines the often contested historical realities of Aboriginal experience in postcolonial Australia.
 Significant eras in shaping an Australian national identity are deconstructed in order to highlight the cultural, social and political impact on, and from, the Aboriginal nation.
 The unit also explores how collective historical experiences transmit and transform over time.

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Online Online timetabled Semester 1 Albany Face to face

 - Details for undergraduate courses

-- Level 1 core unit in the Indigenous Knowledge, History and Heritage; Aboriginal Health and Wellbeing major sequences
+- Level 1 core unit in the Indigenous Knowledge, History and Heritage; Aboriginal Health and Wellbeing; Human Rights major sequences

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) participation assessments; (2) tutorial presentation; and (3) essay.
+Indicative assessments in this unit are as follows: (1) participation assessments; (2) tutorial presentation; and (3) essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)